controlplaneio/threat-modelling-zero-trust-talk/README.md

 2. Build and load the various images
 3. Deploy SPIRE with OIDC Discovery exposed using an S3 Bucket (don't do this in production)

+* OIDC Bucket
+* JWKS Retriever
+* Load the Discovery document and the JWKS to S3

 ```shell
 make cluster-up